miketianchen/MDA_image_captioning/scr/evaluation/README.md

-#The scripts in this folder is modified by Dora Qian from https://github.com/tylin/coco-caption to support python 3.#
+# The scripts in this folder is modified by Dora Qian from https://github.com/tylin/coco-caption to support python 3.
+# These codes are used to calculate evaluation metrics in UBC MDS-MDA capstone project

 Microsoft COCO Caption Evaluation
 ===================